Latics travel to Glanford Park as they take on Scunthorpe United in a rearranged fixture (7pm KO).

 He began his career with Uxbridge and then went on to Wealdstone before making the step up to the Football League with Shrewsbury Town.

-So far this season, the 25-year-old has six league goals and has set up four.
+So far this season, the 25-year-old has seven league goals and has set up four.

 In The Dugout